GemTalk/Rowan/cypress/Cypress-GemStone.package/CypGsLoadedClass.class/README.md

-The class variable PackagesForClasses holds a dictionary that maps ClassHistory -> package for all non-meta classes that are known to be in a package.
+The class variable ClassRegistry holds a dictionary that maps ClassHistory -> LoadedClass for all non-meta classes that are known to be defined in a package.